 Not Having Money Has Repercussions

 I was thinking that money in a family is like oil in an engine.
 If you are in a position of not having money regularly, well… you know what happens.
 Not having money can quickly lead to stress in yourself, your marriage, with your kids… creditors coming after you, bank fees for NSF (insufficient funds), higher interest rates on credit cards and overdrafts, poor eating and shopping choices, etc. Your family doesn’t function as smoothly as if you didn’t have that problem.

 I was chatting with a friend of mine about not having money and he sent me this image:

 When I first looked at it I thought “cool, he got paid and then went to the beach!”
 But then I looked a little harder and realized that the beach (or, the rest of the month), is him finding fish to eat, by a dirty shopping cart, and without fishing gear.
 “Payday” is when you are well-oiled, the “rest of the month” is when you don’t have enough oil to function properly.

-Here’s another image he sent me:
+Here’s another image about not having money he sent me: